clara-jr/redismb/README.md

 ## Conclusion

 That's it!
 You've learned how to set up a Redis message broker system using the `redismb` library.
 Feel free to explore more features and customize it according to your project's needs.

+You can find also [here](https://lp.redislabs.com/rs/915-NFD-128/images/DS-Redis-Streams.pdf) a cool cheatsheet ❤️ about Redis Streams.

 Happy messaging! 📨